wp-plugins/wp-filebase/readme.txt

 Tags: filebase, filemanager, file, files, manager, upload, download, downloads, downloadmanager, traffic, widget, filelist, list, thumb, thumbnail, attachment, attachments, category, categories, media, template, ftp, http
 Requires at least: 3.1
 Tested up to: 3.1
-Stable tag: 0.2.3
+Stable tag: 0.2.4

-Adds a powerful download manager supporting file categories, thumbnails, traffic/bandwidth limits and more to your WordPress blog.
+Adds a powerful downloads manager supporting file categories, download counter, widgets, sorted file lists and more to your WordPress blog.

 == Description ==

 WP-Filebase is an allround file manager for Wordpress.
-It keeps files structed in categories, offers a template system to create sortable, paginated file lists and can sideload files from other websites.
+It keeps files structured in categories, offers a template system to create sortable, paginated file lists and can sideload files from other websites.

 Some more features: